vinsri-dev/spark-restapi-connector/README.md

 The connector expects to pass table name or location to create a dataframe.
 Each row in dataframe is expected to have the end point uri to invoke and connector internally makes parallel calls based on properties mentioned.
 Once connector make the rest call, the details of the response are added to a new dataframe which is constructed by cloning the input dataframe.

+**Note : We also had a custom [json parser connector](https://github.com/vinsri-dev/spark-jsonparser-connector) to flatten column which has json string (Handles all complex structures).
+While using GET in rest api connector and if you wish to flatten the fetched json string, you can use this connector on top of the downloaded json column to parse and flatten.**

 ## Rest API Connector Properties